-“No.” I said, amazed that Buster and I lived on the same patch of ground, in the same town, in the same state, and yet seemed to have lived totally different lives.
+“No.” I said, amazed that he and I lived on the same patch of ground, in the same town, in the same state, and yet seemed to have lived totally different lives.
 He was “Mr.-I’m-a-famous-cowboy.”
-He roped and branded and won awards.
+He roped and branded and strutted a lot.
 I was married to his boss and did social foo-foo stuff around town.
 He thought I was a silly, city girl.
 I thought his callused hands could benefit from a 60-minute manicure.
 You know, the kind that comes with hot wax.
-And his feet… Well… Buster kept his feet encased in flashy boots, so I’d never seen them but I bet he didn’t get pedicures either.
+And his feet… Well… That cowboy kept his feet encased in flashy boots, so I’d never seen them but I bet he didn’t get pedicures either.

 “Mitzi and I go to Sweetwater every year.
 Why don’t you and Henry join us?
 We’ll introduce you around and show you a couple snakes.”